OPPO Reno5 Pro 5G: an ideal playground for mobile gaming and esports

 After 2019, OPPO has bagged the honors again for 2021 where series of competitions will be held in the year to pick the best esports players in the region.

-The OPPO Reno5 Pro 5G’s superior performance is built on the powerful Qualcomm Snapdragon 865 5G mobile platform, coupled with huge storage, multi-cooling system and more.
+The OPPO Reno5 Pro 5G's superior performance is built on the powerful Qualcomm Snapdragon 865 5G mobile platform, coupled with a huge storage, multi-cooling system, and more.